-Each teaching group in Year 7, 8 and 9 has one Science teacher for the year.
-The pupils are taught a co-ordinated Science course which begins in Year 7 with an introduction to the laboratory environment and which reinforces basic Science skills and laboratory techniques.
+Each teaching group in Year 7 and 8 has one Science teacher for the year.
+The pupils are taught a coordinated Science course which begins in Year 7 with an introduction to the laboratory environment and reinforces basic Science skills and laboratory techniques.
 Pupils then study a series of Biology, Chemistry and Physics topics.
 These are assessed through a combination of assessed tasks and topic tests.
 The assessed tasks provide opportunities for pupils to receive feedback about areas of strengths and weaknesses and what they need to do to make progress.